New ‘Ant-Man’ Trailer May Give Clues To His Disappearance In ‘Avengers: Infinity War

 For those who haven’t seen the latest Avengers movie just yet, it is briefly mentioned in the film that both Hawkeye and Ant-Man were not around to help fight off the evil Thanos due to the fact that they were both under house arrest.
 Hornshaw and Owen theorize this is because the two took plea deals to protect their families.

-The Synopsis for the new movie also says that Scott is confronted by Hope van Dyne (Evangeline Lilly) and Dr. Hank Pym (Michael Douglas) with an “urgent new mission.”
+The synopsis for the new movie also says that Scott is confronted by Hope van Dyne (Evangeline Lilly) and Dr. Hank Pym (Michael Douglas) with an “urgent new mission.”

 “Ant-Man and the Wasp isn’t going to be some kind of irrelevant side story,” says Hornshaw and Owen.
 “The Ant-Man sequel is definitely going to have some big story implications for Avengers 4.”

-The duo also theorize that that new mission would be to rescue the original “Wasp,” Janet van Dyne (Michelle Pfeiffer) and Hope’s mom.
+The duo also theorize that that new mission would be to rescue the original “Wasp,” Hope’s mom, Janet van Dyne (Michelle Pfeiffer).
 They also speculate that part of the new movie actually takes place during Infinity War.
 The fourth Avengers film doesn’t come out until May of next year following the new Ant-Man movie and the upcoming Captain Marvel film coming to theaters in March.

 What we do know for sure is that the new film also stars Michael Pena, Walton Goggins, Bobby Cannavale, Judy Greer, Tip “T.I.”
-Harris, David Dastmalchian, Hannah John-Kamen, Abby Ryder-Fortson, Randall Park and Laurence Fishburne.
-Directed by Peyton Reed, Paul Rudd is also credited as on the screenplay writers for the new movie which comes to theaters on July 6, 2018.
+Harris, David Dastmalchian, Hannah John-Kamen, Abby Ryder-Fortson, Randall Park, and Laurence Fishburne.
+Aside from playing lead, Paul Rudd is also credited as one of the screenplay writers for the new movie, directed by Peyton Reed, which comes to theaters on July 6, 2018.